rschulte3/jubilat-octo-robot/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: rschulte3       name 1: Ryan Schulte
-       * GitHub username 2:       name 2:
+       * GitHub username 2: cbiebel       name 2: Colin Biebel
-       * GitHub username 3:       name 3:
+       * GitHub username 3: ngordillo     name 3: Nicolas Gordillo
-       * GitHub username 4:       name 4:
+       * GitHub username 4: RAFirebaugh      name 4: Raymond Firebaugh
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+From 4 to 5:30 on October 29
    * How long did it take your team to complete this exercise?
+It took 1.5 hours.
 ## Table of Contents

 1. README.md - overview of files in this repository (this file)